 Where We Get Our Timber

-We partner a timber mill in North Sweden (FSC® certified like ourselves) to ensure we get a constant supply of high quality certificated timber.
+We partner a timber mill in North Sweden (Forest Stewardship Council® certified like ourselves) to ensure we get a constant supply of high quality certified timber.

 We use Pinus Silvestris or Scots Pine, slow grown for more than 130 years at latitude above 65 degrees north.
-This makes it a higher quality, close grain, which features less knots, both of these things signify that the timber is of a superior quality.
+This gives it a close grain which features less knots, both of these things signify that the timber is of a superior quality.

-The timber mill cuts down the right sized tree, replanting each one, to ensure a sustainable supply.
+The timber mill cuts down the right sized tree, replanting each one to maintain a sustainable supply.
 After the tree has been cut, VMF (The Timber Measuring Association for the Northern Area of Sweden) inspects and marks the timber with a supplier identification number.
 It is then and classified and sorted according to size and quality, ensuring all timber can be traced back to the forest in which it is grown.

-The cut pieces are kiln-dried (essentially, putting the timber in an oven) to the required moisture content needed to cope with the British weather conditions and ensure they are compatible with our chosen paint systems.
-Too dry and the timber will swell and take on moisture ; too wet and the timber will rot more quickly and will not marry well with the paint system.
+The cut pieces are kiln-dried (essentially, putting the timber in an oven) to reach the required moisture content needed to cope with the British weather conditions.
+This makes them compatible with our chosen paint systems.
+If it is too dry the timber will swell and take on moisture; too wet and the timber will rot quicker and not marry well with the paint system.

-The timber is then sent directly to us, transported by rail, ferry and finally by road to our yard - it does not spend any time deteriorating in storage units or waiting for transportation by other companies, again ensuring the very highest quality that we can.
+The timber is then sent directly to us, transported by rail, ferry and finally by road to our yard.
+It does not spend any time deteriorating in storage units or waiting for transportation by other companies, which again ensures the utmost quality.

-Crane Garden Buildings operate a comprehensive Environmental Policy covering all aspects of the business from operations through to materials procurement.
+Crane Garden Buildings operate a comprehensive Environmental Policy which covers all aspects of the business from operations through to materials procurement.